Caballesjason/my-git-cheatsheet/README.md

 ```

 ### Filtering Logs by Author
-You can also filter logs by user.
+You can also filter logs by user by typing

 ```
 git log --author=<Author's Username> # Make sure the user name is in quotes
 ```